Fine-art photography: Invention through 1940s

 One photography historian claimed that "the earliest exponent of 'Fine Art' or composition photography was John Edwin Mayall", who exhibited daguerreotypes illustrating the Lord's Prayer in 1851.
 Successful attempts to make fine art photography can be traced to Victorian era practitioners such as Julia Margaret Cameron, Charles Lutwidge Dodgson, and Oscar Gustave Rejlander and others.
 In the U.S. F. Holland Day, Alfred Stieglitz and Edward Steichen were instrumental in making photography a fine art, and Stieglitz was especially notable in introducing it into museum collections.

-In the UK as recently as 1960, photography was not really recognised as a Fine Art.
-Dr S. D. Jouhar said, when he formed the Photographic Fine Art Association at that time: "At the moment, photography is not generally recognized as anything more than a craft.
+In the UK as recently as 1960, photography was not really recognised as a fine art.
+S. D. Jouhar said, when he formed the Photographic Fine Art Association at that time: "At the moment, photography is not generally recognized as anything more than a craft.
 In the USA photography has been openly accepted as Fine Art in certain official quarters.
 It is shown in galleries and exhibitions as an Art.
 There is not corresponding recognition in this country.
 The London Salon shows pictorial photography, but it is not generally understood as an art.
 Whether a work shows aesthetic qualities or not it is designated 'Pictorial Photography' which is a very ambiguous term.
 The photographer himself must have confidence in his work and in its dignity and aesthetic value, to force recognition as an Art rather than a Craft".

 Until the late 1970s several genres predominated, such as nudes, portraits, and natural landscapes (exemplified by Ansel Adams).
 Breakthrough 'star' artists in the 1970s and 80s, such as Sally Mann, Robert Mapplethorpe, Robert Farber and Cindy Sherman, still relied heavily on such genres, although seeing them with fresh eyes.
 Others investigated a snapshot aesthetic approach.

+In the mid-1970s Josef H. Neumann developed chemograms, which are products of both photographic processing and painting on photographic paper.
+Before the spread of computers and the use of image processing software the process of creating chemograms can be considered an early form of analog post-production, in which the original image is altered after the enlarging process.
+Unlike works of digital post-production each chemogram is a unique piece.

 American organizations, such as the Aperture Foundation and the Museum of Modern Art(MoMA), have done much to keep photography at the forefront of the fine arts.
 MoMA's establishment of a department of photography in 1940 and appointment of Beaumont Newhall as its first curator are often cited as institutional confirmation of photography's status as an art.